-Six years ago we refinished the upstairs attic into two guest bedrooms with slanted ceilings, small walk-in doorways, pinewood floors, Nantucket Gray trim, all matching the downstairs interior.
+A few years back we refinished the upstairs attic into two guest bedrooms with slanted ceilings, small walk-in doorways, softwood pine floors, and Nantucket Gray trim, all matching the downstairs interior.
 Now I’m getting ready to have them both wallpapered, stay tuned!

-The dining room is a large open space you walk into upon entering the home.
+The dining room is a large open space that you walk right into upon entering the home.
 It attaches nicely to the kitchen for entertaining.
 My parents divided this space into a dining room and a sitting area.
 We have changed this to be just one main dining area.
 I found a large antique pine table on Facebook Marketplace that matches beautifully with my mother’s antique dining room chairs.
 My mother’s extensive pewter and transferware collections are also presented in this room’s antique hutches.

 Living Room with Fireplace

 The living room is the heart of the home with a large brick fireplace, open beams, large windows, and family antiques.
 Here I purchased a large slipcovered sectional from Four Seasons and surrounded it with my parent’s collected antiques.

-Staying within the theme of the home, the kitchen has newly refinished wooden countertops, vintage lighting, and is in need of new appliances, which we will be adding this summer.
+Staying within the theme of the home, this country-style kitchen has newly refinished wooden countertops, vintage lighting, and newly installed appliances.

 This was my parent’s favorite room in the house.
 It looks out onto the backyard and is so warm and inviting in the winter months here in Maine.
-It’s a perfect room to enjoy morning coffee, reading a book, or just watch the snowfall.
+It’s a perfect room to enjoy morning coffee, read a book, or just watch the snowfall.